vidarsko/ComFiT/docs/ClassPhaseFieldCrystal.md

 The proto amplitudes are saved in the `pfc` instance as `eta0`.
 The function `calc_free_energy_from_proto_amplitudes` calculates the free energy $\mathcal F_{UC}$ from the proto amplitudes, including $\psi_0$.

+### Straining the ground state to equilibrium
+While the q-vector given above and the proto amplitudes are good approximations to the ground state, they are not exact.
+In fact, if the PFC is initialized with these values, it will experience a slight residual stress [^punkeEvaluationElasticField2023].
+To account for this, when initializing a PFC, the code will automatically strain the field to find the optimal value of $q_0$, which is typically a few percent off the primary RLV.
+This is done numerically by simulating a $1\times 1$ unit cell and using the function `self.conf_strain_to_equilibrium` in the `pfc` class.

+Given the equilibrium configuration, we can find more accurate estimates for the equilibrium amplitudes, but evolving the PFC for a few time steps and calculating the amplitudes from the demodulation of the field with the primary RLVs.
+This is done in the `calc_strained_amplitudes` function in the `pfc` class, which also calculates new values for the elastic constants (see below).

 ## The amplitude approximation - deviations from the ground state

 So far, we have only looked at the equilibrium state of the PFC, which has a specific symmetry, and the few-mode approximations that can be used to describe the PFC in this state.